Automattic/jetpack/readme.txt

 "Your blog doesn't support client caching (no 304 response to If-modified-since)."
 "Your feed doesn't support caching (no 304 response to If-modified-since)"

 Supercache doesn't support 304 header checks in mod_rewrite mode but does support it in PHP mode.
 This is caching done by your browser, not the server.
 It is a check your browser does to ask the server if an updated version of the current page is available.
 If not, it doesn't download the old version again.
-The page is still cached by your server, just not by the browsers of your visitors.
-WordPress doesn't support 304 caching either so you're not losing out.
+The page is still cached by your server, just not by your visitors' browsers.
 Try the Cacheability Engine at http://www.ircache.net/cgi-bin/cacheability.py or http://redbot.org/ for further analysis.

 = How should I best use the utm_source tracking tools in Google Analytics with this plugin? =